ojosproject/website/docs/url/developers/README.md

 # Developers Team

-The Developers team of the Ojos Project is in charge of building the software infrastructure of the device and the organization as a whole.
+The Developers team of the Ojos Project is in charge of building Iris, the at-home hospice management system.

 ## Responsibilities